Evaluating a Methodology for Increasing AI Transparency: A Case Study: Background

 \section{Background}

 AI transparency requires the availability of model and system documentation that is understandable and trustworthy.
 Documenting any software artifact \textit{well} requires effort.
 AI models, and the systems in which they are embedded, pose additional documentation challenges \cite{experiences-2020}.
 First, AI development is highly collaborative.
 People with diverse skills, specialized vocabularies, and unique tools all contribute to the final deployed model or system.
 Second, AI development is highly iterative.
 Model development often begins with a series of lightweight experiments.
 Multiple threads are followed with frequent false starts and backtracking.
-Along the way, important decisions about training data and algorithm refinement are rarely captured.
-Finally, tooling to support traditional software development is not easily adapted to AI development and documentation.
+Along the way, important decisions about training data manipulation and algorithm refinement are frequently lost.
+Finally, tooling to support traditional software development is not optimized for AI development and documentation.
 Proposals for new mechanisms for collecting important facts about AI development throughout the lifecycle~\cite{experiences-2020}, may lead to improved tooling in the future.
 Currently, only the most disciplined teams can reliably capture information needed for complete and accurate documentation.